F. L. Woodward: Early life and education

-F. L. Woodward was born on 13 April 1871 at Saham Toney in Norfolk, England, as the third son of William Woodward, an Anglican vicar, and his wife Elizabeth Mary Ann.
+Woodward was born on 13 April 1871 at Saham Toney in Norfolk, England, as the third son of William Woodward, an Anglican vicar, and his wife Elizabeth Mary Ann.
 Woodward had an archetypal Victorian boyhood and began to study the languages Latin, Greek, French and German by the age of eight.
 He joined the traditional English public school Christ's Hospital (the Bluecoat School), London in 1879, where he later won the Latin and French prizes on three occasions.
 Woodward also did well in athletics at his school and won prizes for many athletic events.
 He did specially well in Putting the weight, where he held the records for several years.
 Woodward won a scholarship to Sidney Sussex College, Cambridge at the age of eighteen and won the distinction as a classical scholar, sportsman and organist there.
 He was also the captain of the Rugby football team, vice-captain of Boats and was a full-back of the Soccer team of Sydney Sussex College.

 He received BA in 1893 and MA in 1902 and later turned to teaching and taught in several English public schools which secured him a deputy headmaster-ship.
 Woodward began his teaching career at Rugby Preparatory School, where he served for a short period as an assistant master.
 Later he taught for three years at the Royal Grammar School, Worcester until 1897 as classics master.
 Woodward then joined Stamford School, Lincolnshire, where he served for five years as the second master.
 During his five-year period at Stamford school he spend a great deal of his time for the study of both Western and Eastern philosophy, Pali and Sanskrit, English literature, and religion.
 Woodward joined the London Theosophical Society in 1902, and became a friend and follower of Col. Henry Steel Olcott, the co-founder and first President of the Theosophical Society.
 In 1903 Col.Olcott offered him the principal-ship of Mahinda College, Galle, Ceylon which was then administered by the Buddhist Theosophical Society of Galle, Ceylon.
 Woodward accepted the principalship of Mahinda College which he nursed for the next 16 years of his life.

 Principal of Mahinda College

-F. L. Woodward was the principal of Mahinda College from 1903 to 1919.
+Woodward was the principal of Mahinda College from 1903 to 1919.
 His work at Mahinda College included taking classes in English, Latin, Pali, Buddhism and Art, in addition to the administrative duties related with the head mastership of the school.
 With the assistance of Mudaliyar Gunaratne, Muhandiram Thomas Amarasuriya, Muhandiram Wickremasinghe and the charitable Buddhist public of Galle, Woodward relocated Mahinda College from busy Galle fort to its present site, which is more suited for a school.
 His involvement went much further as he was the designer and architect of its buildings, personally supervised their construction, and often worked alongside the masons.

 During the tenure of Woodward, the school had grown rapidly and became one of the leading colleges in the Southern Sri Lanka.
 Although he was a strict disciplinarian, his students greatly idolised him.